 A practical way to think about this topic is to ask: How much cash could we raise quickly if we needed to?
 The most evident-and important-sources of liquidity are the organization’s unrestricted (i.e., can be used for any purpose) cash and short-term investments (such as CDs).
 To understand if these reserves are adequate, some math is required to express the balances in relation to the organization’s scale.

-Days cash on hand (DCOH) is calculated by expressing the organization’s operating costs into unrestricted operating cash and short-term investment balances.
-An organization with average daily expenses of $50,000 and a balance of $1,000,000 in the bank account therefore has 20 days of cash on hand (1,000,000/$50,000 = 20).
+Days cash on hand (DCOH) is calculated by expressing the organization’s operating costs into an average of the expenses per day and then comparing that result to the total unrestricted operating cash and short-term investment balances.
+An organization with average daily expenses of $50,000 and a balance of $1,000,000 in the bank account therefore has 20 days cash on hand (1,000,000/$50,000=20).
 The higher the DCOH, the more of a “safety net” that exists.

 The power of DCOH as a financial metric is that it allows us to compare the amount of assets available to fund operating cash requirements to the “cash burn rate” at which the organization would consume those assets if no operating revenue were being generated.
 Fifty million in cash and investments does not go very far if the organization has annual operating cash needs of $250 million, but that same $50 million in liquid assets tells an entirely different story for an organization that may only have annual operating cash needs of $75 million.